Hanoi fun guide, beds to silk

 The Fortuna Hotel is a four-star Hanoi MICE hotel close to the main exhibition area that is neat and orderly and does not masquerade as a masterpiece.
 The place is functional and brisk.
 Find a spa, fitness centre, friendly doormen, two ballrooms of 700sq m each and six meeting spaces for corporate chinwags.
 A newer addition is the open-air pool set in see-through aquarium glass walls set next to the executive lounge.
 Start slimming folks.

-This uncomplicated ensemble works splendidly for business travellers who may be in need of a testosterone outlet apres-work in the form of the boisterous Big Boss KTV dance club in the basement bristling with bosomy distractions.
-The rooms are not bad at all.
+This uncomplicated ensemble works splendidly for business travellers who may be in need of a testosterone outlet apres-work in the form of the boisterous Big Boss KTV dance club in the basement bristling with bosomy distractions that emerge 7pm.
+The rooms are compact but not bad at all.
 Deluxe rooms start at about 25sq m (with WiFi at US$15 per day).

 Expect iron and ironing board, a hairdryer, a flat-screen TV, a decent work desk with three-pin multi-socket plugs, a coat stand, large laptop-size safe, blonde wood features, and even a Jacuzzi (in some room types).
 Try a Studio (which has the aforementioned Jacuzzi), or move up to a nice and spacious Premier with lighter pink-rust tones and a bright welcoming feel.